swati2406/titanic-project/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

 In this challenge, we have to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

-The function.py file has the function required to explore and analyse the data.
-Predictive model is yet to be made.